geki-yaba/gekis-playground/crossdev/README.md

 ```

 # Whenever you cross-compile, edit `CBUILD` make.conf
+Feel free to skip and you be "vogelfrei".
 ```
 # WHEN CROSS-COMPILING, DISABLE SPECIFIC CPU ARCH
 # OTHERWISE YOU SEE FUNNY ERRORS, ICE'S OR MISCOMPILED FOO